-Should South Africa, which retains 220kg of WEAPONS GRADE URANIUM-235 left over from the Apartheid Era, withdraw from the failed NPT and Pelindaba Treaties, reconstitute its abandoned NUCLEAR WEAPONS PROGRAM and help to transform Africa into a GLOBAL SUPERPOWER like China and India?
+If US President Donald Trump can withdraw from the Iran Nuclear Deal why can’t South Africa, which retains 220kg of BOMB-GRADE URANIUM-235 left over from the Apartheid Era, EXIT from the failed NPT and Pelindaba Treaties, rebuild Pretoria’s abandoned NUCLEAR WEAPONS PROGRAM and help to transform Africa into a GLOBAL NUCLEAR SUPERPOWER like China and India?

 Why should South Africa, the first nation in history to have ever voluntarily dismantled its nuclear arsenal, continue to remain nuclear-free when no other country has since followed her path and eliminated their own nuclear weapons?
 And why should the African Union (AU) continue to abide by the 1996 Pelindaba Treaty (banning nuclear weapons from the continent) when one of its member nations (Libya) was brutally attacked by nuclear powers in 2011 in flagrant violation of the spirit of said treaty?

 Furthermore, why are African nations continuing to adhere to the 1968 Nuclear Non-proliferation Treaty (NPT) when the current US president openly flouts his own country’s commitments under that same agreement by boldly declaring his intention to expand the US nuclear arsenal in his megalomaniacal quest to ‘Make America Great Again’?

 In the absence of convincing answers to these questions the AU should break free of this global system of nuclear apartheid, undertake an Africa-wide ‘Manhattan Project’ and build a nuclear arsenal that will forever secure us against the transgressions from which we have suffered like no other people on Earth.